-If Apple’s online services fail you, you might want to schedule an appointment to see a Genius at your local Apple Store.
-If you have one.
+If Apple’s online services fail you, you might want to schedule an appointment to see a Genius at your local Apple Store if it’s open.

-They should be able to diagnose your issue within minutes and provide you with a fix or a replacement depending on your warranty and problem.
+They should be able to diagnose your issue in minutes and provide you with a fix or a replacement depending on your warranty and problem.